lmanul/424/by_laws/index.md

-The Board of Managers or the managing agent shall keep detailed records of the actions managing agent, minutes of the meetings of the Board of Managers, minutes of the meetings of the Onit Owners, and financial records and books of account of the condominium, including a chronolo expenditures, as well as a Separate account for each Unit which, among other things, shall contain the amount of each assessment sf Common Charges against such Unit, the date when due, the amounts paid thereon, and the balance remaining unpaid. [n addition, an annual report of the receipts and expenditures of the Condominium, certified by an independent certified public accountant, shall be rendered by the Board of Managers to all Unit Owners, and. to each holder of a mortgage constituting a first lien on one or more Units, promptly after the end of each fiscal year. .
+The Board of Managers or the managing agent shall keep detailed records of the actions managing agent, minutes of the meetings of the Board of Managers, minutes of the meetings of the Unit Owners, and financial records and books of account of the condominium, including a chronological listing of receipts and expenditures, as well as a separate account for each Unit which, among other things, shall contain the amount of each assessment of Common Charges against such Unit, the date when due, the amounts paid thereon, and the balance remaining unpaid.
+In addition, an annual report of the receipts and expenditures of the Condominium, certified by an independent certified public accountant, shall be rendered by the Board of Managers to all Unit Owners, and. to each holder of a mortgage constituting a first lien on one or more Units, promptly after the end of each fiscal year.

 ## ARTICLE XI -- MISCELLANEOUS